blank0826/StreamHaven/README.md

 # Streamify

 Streamify is a Netflix clone built using Next.js, Tailwind CSS, NextAuth, and deployed on Vercel.
 This application allows users to browse, search, and watch their favorite movies and TV shows.
-You can checkout the webiste [Streamify](https://stream-haven-fa35.vercel.app/)
+You can checkout the website [Streamify](https://stream-haven-fa35.vercel.app/)

 ## Features